 Founded in 2012, these awards aim to identify, honour, and publicise outstanding achievements.
 They also seek to recognise those who have dedicated their lives to serving in the legal profession.
 Thirdly, they are designed to recognise excellence in the legal profession of Ireland, commending the achievements of lawyers.
 Similar events have been hosted across Europe for many years, and this prestigious ceremony allows Irish legal professionals to be recognised alongside their international peers.

-The judging panel for the Irish Law Awards 2018 – who select the shortlisted finalists- is made up mainly of members of the profession, and those who work with the legal profession.
+The judging panel for the Irish Law Awards 2019 – who select the shortlisted finalists- is made up mainly of members of the profession, and those who work with the legal profession.
 The panel is chaired by notary public and solicitor, Dr. Eamonn G. Hall.
-New judges this year are solicitor and management consultant, Anna Neary and barrister and writer, Henry Murdoch.
+Judges include solicitor and management consultant, Anna Neary and barrister and writer, Henry Murdoch.
 For the full list of judging panel members, click here.

-The charity partners for the Irish Law Awards 2018 are The Solicitors Benevolent Association and The Benevolent Society of the Bar of Ireland.
+The charity partners for the Irish Law Awards 2019 are, once again, the Solicitors Benevolent Association and The Benevolent Society of the Bar of Ireland.